 When I left the law firm 17 years ago, I could not have imagined the twists and turns I’d take when I helped start The Signatry.
 For sure, I knew that I’d be engaged in helping people live generous lives.
 But I could not have foreseen how much that would involve the family dynamics.

-I’ve had the unique opportunity to dig deep with families and help them delve into the idea of family.
+I’ve had the unique opportunity to dig deep with families and help them delve into the idea of multi-generational family.
 Here are seven observations:

 - The greatest family legacies are built upon a foundation of values—a set of beliefs—that transcend the family.
 They live for a cause greater than themselves.